roboconf/roboconf.github.io/en/roadmap.md

 menus: [ "project", "roadmap" ]
 ---

+Unfortunately, Roboconf is no more under active development.
-The roadmap for the next months covers several aspects.
+The last roadmap included the following features.

 <!--
 	 &nbsp; <span class="glyphicon glyphicon-ok"></span>